can this balm be used on both the face and body?

 how else can I use this balm?

-we've had customers tell us they use it for stubborn dry patches of skin, to protect and soothe fresh tattoos, to occlude skin treated with lasers, and even as a beard balm.
+we've had customers tell us they use it for stubborn dry patches of skin, as a tattoo balm, to protect freshly micro bladed brows, to occlude skin treated with lasers, and even as a beard balm.

 will the essential oils in the balm irritate my incisions?